 Breathing is one of the unconscious processes by which we take oxygen and vital energy into our body.
 Are you aware of this process fully?
 Do you know the importance of proper breathing?
 Try to concentrate on this action only – taking oxygen in and letting it out.
 You will feel much more than just breathing.
 You will feel your body and everything that is in contact with it.
 That is how you come to the phase of body awareness.

 Meditation makes it possible to recognize emotional influences on breathing and provides a strategy for relieving underlying pain.
 In carrying out this inner work, however, you need to resist the impulse to control your breath and change it.
-Acceptance is the key to working with emotional dimensions of breathing.
+Acceptance is the key to working with the emotional dimensions of breathing.
 In order to deepen your capacity to witness the breath, you must accept it as it is.
 It is this nonjudgmental openness that transforms breath awareness into an instrument of self-understanding and healing.

 During meditation, emotional reactions register in the breath in subtle ways.
 They can speed your breath or slow it down, alter its depth, change its quality, or manifest as minor interruptions in its flow.
 Becoming conscious of your breath allows you to witness these changes, recognize their importance, and slowly quiet them.
 The process of accepting disturbances in your breathing implies actively accepting the sources of stress, pain, and negative emotion in your life.

 The process of opening to emotional experience and its sources lends depth to the meditation process.
 In meditation, we do not simply observe thoughts and feelings passing through us like ghostly images, pushed away by a shift in attention.
-The substance and content of worldly life is grounded in us.
+The substance and content of worldly life are grounded in us.
 Events that spawn our reactions—pain, stress, and emotionally charged incidents—enter into the stream of inner life as actual presences.
 Anger is anger.
 Sorrow is sorrow.
 Changes in breathing arising from these emotions are real as well.

 Emotional threads in your life are subtly entwined with your breathing.
 Anger, frustration, anxiety, jealousy, sadness, and depression transform your breath.
 These transformations are not simply reactions—they become part of your emotional experience, part of your stress and pain.
 They often occur even before you are aware of the source of your discomfort.